bmx-ng/bmx-site/docs/api/brl/brl_pixmap.md

 <br/>

-### `Function CreateStaticPixmap:TPixmap( pixels:Byte Ptr,width,height,pitch,format )`
+### `Function CreateStaticPixmap:TPixmap( pixels:Byte Ptr,width:Int,height:Int,pitch:Int,format:Int )`

 Create a pixmap with existing pixel data

 The memory referenced by a static pixmap is not released when the pixmap is deleted.

-See [CreatePixmap](../../brl/brl.pixmap/#function-createpixmaptpixmap-widthheightformatalignbytes4-) for valid pixmap formats.
+See [CreatePixmap](../../brl/brl.pixmap/#function-createpixmaptpixmap-widthintheightintformatintalignbytesint4-) for valid pixmap formats.

 #### Returns